gwolfis/f5-atc-workshop/docs/module_2/module2.md

 The BIG-IP has gone through the bootstrap phase and is up and running by leveraging Terraform.
-Included in the bootstrap phase are the installation of the F5 ATC packages for DO, AS3, TS and FAST.
+Included in the bootstrap phase are the installation of the F5 ATC packages for:
+- Declarative Onboarding - DO,
+- Application Services 3 Extention - AS3,
+- Telemetry Streaming - TS,
+- F5 Application Services Tempolate - FAST.

 With just finishing the bootstrap phase, the BIG-IP is still not aware of its environment.
 This is where the onboarding becomes essential